carlsverre/nixos-configuration/README.md

-Check out this repo at /etc/nixos/configuration, then update configuration.nix accordingly.
+Clone this repo at /etc/nixos/configuration, then update configuration.nix accordingly.

 ```